EDDiscovery/EDDiscovery-Mac/README.md

 This is a work in progress.

 Before you compile it, you will need to edit the source code and set:
 - your ED log path
 - your ESDM cmdr name
 - your EDSM api key

+Needless to say, you need to enable verbose logging on your ED installation.

 At first launch, the application will:
 - fetch all systems with known coordinates from EDSM